DenElectroenderman/most-important-apps-for-me/README.md

 list of apps i must download when i reinstall windows

-i'll try to install all stuff on D drive, but it may cause "the end of 3TB" ~~Also setupdotexe folder is way to big, so~~ i want to do file with links instead of storing GB's of installers maybe i should do month update for all those apps and throwing em on 64gb flash drive some very important apps that i wont reinstall i would mark 'D' here, so the at mean its always should be NOT on the system drive
+i'll try to install all stuff on D drive, but it may cause "the end of 3TB" ~~Also setupdotexe folder is way to big, so~~ i want to do file with links instead of storing GB's of installers.
+Maybe i should do month update for all those apps and throwing em on 64gb flash drive.
+Some very important apps that i wont reinstall i would mark 'D' here, so the at mean its always should be NOT on the system drive

 ## GAMES
 steam D - https://store.steampowered.com/about/

 sm64 plus(+msys)
 retroarch(via steam i guess)
 legacylauncher - https://legacylauncher.ru/ru